madebykind/madebykind-v3/content/pages/privacy.md

 ## Measurement

 We don’t use Google Analytics or any other in-depth analytics tool that captures personally identifying data on this website.
-Instead we use [Fathom](https://usefathom.com/), which lets us see how our website is being used without being invasive.
+Instead we use [Plausible](https://plausible.io/), which lets us see how our website is being used without being invasive.

-## Cookies

-Our website uses one cookie, which is set by Cloudflare and is called `_cfduid`.
-It is used to check whether you’re a bad egg and likely to try to hack or take down our website.
-It doesn’t track you in any way or store any of your personal details.
-More information can be found here: [Privacy and the _cfduid cookie](https://developers.cloudflare.com/fundamentals/reference/policies-compliances/cloudflare-cookies/)

 ## Mailing list